-To protect the privacy of those that pre-registered for the Inclusive Astronomy 2 conference, only one of the LOC members had access to the full responses of pre-registrants.
-When this person left STScl (and the LOC), their access was revoked, and access was handed to two of the LOC members.
-This data was then handled with care such that no additional persons would have access to the complete and non-anonymized data set.
+To protect the privacy of those that pre-registered for the conference, only three of the LOC members had access to the full responses of pre-registrants.
+Responses to the pre-registration questions were associated with a unique numeric ID, which was used in communications with the LOC and in the selection via the Entrofy software.

-Before sharing the data with the rest of the LOC, it was stripped of all information except a numerical ID, answers to the eight questions above, and need for financial support.
 Only the eight demographic questions were used for anonymized selection via the Entrofy software.
 The financial support information was only retained to keep track of how many pre-registrants would need support and what kind.
 The need for support was not used to make selections.